 8th January – 2nd May 2024 (12 weeks)

 Consider and extend what you have already learnt, researched and explored on the Foundation Course through a Final Major Project.
 This will be based on your own personal project proposal with a final exhibition.

-London Art Portfolio Foundation in Art and Design Course allows you to explore a range of creative subjects, giving you the time and creative inspiration to decide which area of art and design you’d like to specialise in when you come to choose your undergraduate degree.
+London Art Portfolio Foundation in Art and Design Course allows you to explore a range of creative subjects, giving you the time and creative inspiration to decide which area of art and design you’d like to specialise in when choosing your undergraduate degree.

 The course of study begins in a diagnostic mode that allows you to spend time within each of the 5 curriculum areas before specialisation.
-This approach is best suited for students who are not yet sure which specialist field to choose.
+This approach best suits students who are unsure which specialist field to choose.

 Our course is ideal for a range of applicants:

 - Post-A level and IB students ready for their Foundation Course

 - Gap Year students who are aiming to apply for Degree level